dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 Imagine humans as particles with random motion whose individual speed of vibration depends on available vehicles of transit.
 The particles vibrate in patterns, almost certainly originating from some home point and returning to it every day.
-When these particles hit the ocean, they accelerate like sound hitting a solid barrier, assuming these people have ships and sails.
+When these particles hit the ocean at a port, they accelerate like sound hitting a solid barrier, assuming these people have ships and sails.

 <a name="thermal-convection-of-information" />